arrilot/laravel-widgets/README.md

 Let's carry on with the "recent news" example.

 Imagine that we usually need to show *five* news, but in some views we need to show *ten*.
-This can be easily achieved like that:
+This can be easily achieved by:

 ```php
 class RecentNews extends AbstractWidget